runspired/listicle/blog-posts/part-1.md

 **_Welcome!_**

-Over the next few weeks we are going to build an application using EmberData and optimize it.
-The application we are building is called **Listicle**.
-Listicle is a deceptively simple app presenting many commonly seen data structures.
+Over the next few weeks we're going to build and optimize an application using EmberData.
+The application we're building is called **Listicle**.
+It's a deceptively simple app with many commonly seen data structures.
 It is intentionally designed to incorporate some of the worst performance scenarios that applications routinely encounter.

 We're building Listicle as a starting point.
-We're going to start with an app with abysmal performance, and iterate until we have the same app with great performance.
-This series is for beginner and experts alike, whether you build applications with Ember, or not.
-Whether you like EmberData, and especially _if not._
+We're going to start with an app with abysmal performance, and iterate until we achieve great performance.
+This series is for beginners and experts alike, regardless of whether you build applications with Ember, or if you even like EmberData—and especially _if not._

 **_EmberData Crash Course_**

-If you've never used EmberData before, I'd recommend starting with learning a bit about the architecture and history from my presentation at [EmberFest 2019](https://www.youtube.com/watch?v=zbqbsOyLM30&list=PLN4SpDLOSVkT0e094BZhGkUnf2WBF09xx&index=23&t=0s).
+If you've never used EmberData, I'd recommend learning a bit about the architecture and history from my presentation at [EmberFest 2019](https://www.youtube.com/watch?v=zbqbsOyLM30&list=PLN4SpDLOSVkT0e094BZhGkUnf2WBF09xx&index=23&t=0s).
 You can also read through the [Guides](https://guides.emberjs.com/release/models/).

 **_Our Application_**

 **Listicle** is an application full of Top 20 lists for you to read, and the simple setup of a feed to scroll through available lists.
 As the name suggests, each list has 20 items.
-And of course, our lists are created by our wonderful staff of authors.
+And of course our lists are created by our wonderful staff of authors.

 Let's look at how we model `Author`, `List` and `Item`.